Teradata/developer-resources/docs/advanced/quickstart/docker-when-you-are-done.md

 # When you're done

-To avoid incurring charges to your [CSP](/docs/glossary.md#glo-csp) account for engine resources used, [suspend your projects](/docs/manage-ai-unlimited/suspend-and-resume-project.md).
+To avoid incurring charges for unneeded engine resources, [suspend projects](/docs/manage-ai-unlimited/suspend-and-resume-project.md) you're not working on.
+You can always restore them later.

+If you do not plan to restore a project, you can remove the local files that contain the engine data.

 If you are done with the QuickStart, and want to free up resources on your computer, run this command to stop and remove all of the containers and networks that were created.